miho/VMF-Text/README.md

     gradlew test

 This will use the latest snapshot vmf-text and gradle-plugin to execute the tests defined in the test-suite project.

+### Viewing the Report

+An HTML version of the test report is located in the build folder `test-suite/build/reports/tests/test/index.html`.